Skip to Content

 Non-borrowing use of any of the Massey University Libraries is freely available to members of the public.
 Reading spaces and photocopiers are provided.
 Guest access to Discover allows you to search for Library books and media.

-For individuals who want to borrow from the Massey collection, interlibrary loan (via your own institutional or public library) or financial membership (under Borrower Categories) is recommended.
+For individuals who want to borrow from the Massey collection, interlibrary loan (via your own institutional or public library) or financial membership (under Registered Member Categories) is recommended.

 Photocopies of articles may be obtained from another library on interlibrary loan, and supplied to external clients:

 Use the search box below for Visitor (guest) access to Discover:

 Visitor access to electronic resources is available in each of the Massey University Libraries, for those visiting in person and where licences permit.
 Not all of our licensed resources are available for use by walk-in visitors.